pallets-eco/flask-sqlalchemy/docs/index.rst

 >>> admin = User('admin', 'open sesame')
 >>> guest = User('guest', 'i-shall-pass')

-But they are still not in the database, so let's make sure they are:
+But they are not yet in the database, so let's make sure they are:

 >>> db.session.add(admin)
 >>> db.session.add(guest)